-[11] and [12] implement the concept of symbiosis between different groups of peers (hosts) in peer-topeer networks.
+[9] and [10] implement the concept of symbiosis between different groups of peers (hosts) in peer-to-peer networks.
 Peer groups symbiotically connect or disconnect with each other to improve the quality of query results.
 A special type of peers, cooperative peers, implements the symbiotic behaviors for peer group connection/disconnection.
-Cooperative peers do not address service adaptation and resource adaptation as SymbioticSphere does.
-Also, rather than a symbiosis between groups of hosts, SymbioticSphere focuses on a symbiosis between agents and platforms.
+Rather than a symbiosis between groups of hosts, SymbioticSphere focuses on a symbiosis between agents and platforms